Shkeffy/ngon/README.md

   - A project you've made.
   - A reference.
   - Some code you can write.
-- Payment will be discussed.
+- Payment will be discussed based on skills.
 <br>Thank you!